kdave/btrfs-progs/Documentation/Feature-by-version.rst

 3.6 - send/receive
         Ability to transfer one filesystem via a data stream (full or incremental) and apply the changes on a remote filesystem.

 3.7 - extrefs
-        Hardlink count limit is lifted to 64k
+        Hardlink count limit is lifted to 65536.

         .. note::
            Default since btrfs-progs 3.12

 3.7 - hole punching
-        Implement the FALLOC_FL_PUNCH_HOLE mode of *fallocate*
+        Implement the FALLOC_FL_PUNCH_HOLE mode of *fallocate*.

 3.8 - device replace
-        Efficient replacement of existing device (add/remove in one go)
+        Efficient replacement of existing device (add/remove in one go).

 3.9 - raid 5/6 *(incomplete)*
-        Basic support for RAID5/6 profiles, no crash resiliency, replace and scrub support
+        Basic support for RAID5/6 profiles, no crash resiliency, replace and scrub support.

 3.9 - snapshot-aware defrag
-        Defrag does not break links between shared extents (snapshots, reflinked files)
+        Defrag does not break links between shared extents (snapshots, reflinked files).

         .. note::
            Disabled since 3.14 (and backported to some stable kernel versions) due to problems.
 Has been completely removed in 5.6.

 3.9 - lightweight send
-        A mode of *send* that does not add the actual file data to the stream
+        A mode of *send* that does not add the actual file data to the stream.

 3.9 - on-line label set/get
-        Label editable on mounted filesystems
+        Label editable on mounted filesystems.

 3.10 - skinny metadata
-        Reduced metadata size (format change) of extents
+        Reduced metadata size (format change) of extents.

        .. note::
           Default since btrfs-progs 3.18

 3.10 - qgroup rescan
-        Sync qgroups with existing filesystem data
+        Sync qgroups with existing filesystem data.

 3.12 - UUID tree
-        A map of subvolume/UUID that vastly speeds up send/receive
+        A map of subvolume/UUID that vastly speeds up send/receive.

 3.12 - out-of-bound deduplication
         Support for deduplicating extents on a given set of files.

 3.14 - no-holes
         No extent representation for file holes (format change), may reduce overall metadata consumption

 3.14 - feature bits in sysfs
-        /sys/fs/btrfs exports various bits about filesystem capabilities and feature support
+        :file:`/sys/fs/btrfs` exports various bits about filesystem
+        capabilities and feature support

 3.16 - O_TMPFILE
         Mode of open() to safely create a temporary file